 20 Mar Transforming adversity through resilience

-Stress.
-“Yeah yeah I know, it’s bad for you… I have heard it a thousand times before!”
+Too much stress “Yeah yeah I know, it’s bad for you…

 Yet despite our acknowledgement of its negative effects on our health, stress has become an ever-growing theme in our modern lives.
 The threat of terrorism, economic uncertainty and the rapid pace of organisational change have increased our stress levels to an all-time high.
 In fact it has gotten to the point where one in five of us will suffer from mental illness at some point in our lives.